mvolkmann/blog/src/ocaml.md

 | `mod`    | modulo               |

-The `-` and `-.` operators can also be used for unary negation, but in some cases the meaning is ambiguous.
+The `-` and `-.` operators can also be used for unary negation, but in some cases their meaning is ambiguous.
 That is why the `~-` and `~-.` operators are provided.

+There is no exponentiation operator for `int` values in the standard library.

 When using the `Base` module: